uwcse440/web-cse440-wi20/angular-workspace/src/app/assignments/assignment4/assignment4.component.content.md

 Due to challenges that frequently arise in printing, submit both:

-- a PDF a your poster
+- a PDF of your poster
 - the source file for your poster (e.g., PPT, PPTX)

 **In-Class Exercise**: